sudaroli1/Feature-Reduction-AWID-/README.md

-# Feature-Reduction-AWID
+# Wireless Intrusion Detection System
-This repository provides the code for hybrid feature reduction using Embedded and Recursive Elimination
+This repository provides the code for the classification of attacks with hybrid feature reduction and ensembled models